datashinobi108/parsers/README.md

 - 191: Top countries by consumption based CO2 emissions (1990-2017)
 - 192: Top countries by barley production (1961-2018)
 - 193: Top countries by electricity production (1985-2018)
+- 194: Top countries by people suffering from cancer (1990-2017)